ʻUhilamoelangi Fasi

-ʻUhilamoelangi Fasi is a Tongan politician and academic.
+ʻUhilamoelangi Fasi is a Tongan politician, academic, and former Cabinet Minister.

 He worked as chair of the Pacific Community's Pacific Qualifications Advisory Board.
 He was first elected to the Legislative Assembly of Tonga in the 2021 Tongan general election, winning the Tongatapu 2 seat from Semisi Sika.

+On 28 January 2025 he was appointed to the cabinet of ʻAisake Eke as Minister for Education and Minister for Lands and Natural Resources.
+He lost his seat in the 2025 election.